xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

       - When you finally finish choosing your IP block, create the file under `data/inetnum`.
 For example one of my blocks is `172.22.76.184/29`, and the corresponding file is `data/inetnum/172.22.76.184_29`:

+        {% interactive_buttons vertical %}
+        noop Here are my registration info for reference only. noop Read the document carefully and replace EVERYTHING with YOUR information. code4 I acknowledge the notes above and I want to see the code.
+        {% endinteractive_buttons %}

+        {% interactive code4 %}
         ```bash
         inetnum:            172.22.76.184 - 172.22.76.191
         netname:            LANTIAN-IPV4